FPJ-Ed l Medical admissions: From results to counselling dates - Latest updates on NEET PG, NEET UG, NEET SS, NEET MDS, INI CET, and DNB PDCET

 INI CET 2022

-As per INI CET dates, the entrance test is scheduled to be held on November 14 and INI CET admit cards will be made available for download from today (November 8).
+As per INI CET dates, the entrance test was held on November 14.
 The expected date of declaration of INI CET result is November 20.
+The exam was held in a single shift, between 9 am to 12 pm.

 INI SS 2022